-Across all 24 samples obtained from the two penguin species, PCoA (Fig. 1) revealed closer bacterial community relationships between stomach regurgitates and cloacal swabs, and between cloacal swabs and guano.
+Across all 24 samples obtained from the two penguin species, PCoA (Fig. 2) revealed closer bacterial community relationships between stomach regurgitates and cloacal swabs, and between cloacal swabs and guano.
 However, lower bacterial community relationships were apparent between rookery soils and the three other sample types, particularly the stomach regurgitates.

-Comparative analyses between the four sample types in Adélie penguins
+Comparative analyses between the four sample types in Adélie Penguins

-ANOVA with Tukey’s HSD comparison (Table 2) showed that OTU richness of Adélie Penguin rookery soils (mean±S.D. = 230 ±113) was significantly higher (p < 0.05) than that of stomach regurgitates (42 ±10) or cloacal swabs (51 ±14), but was not significantly higher than guano (138 ±66).
-There were no significant differences in OTU richness between Adélie Penguin stomach regurgitates, cloacal swabs and guano.
+In Adélie Penguins, significant differences were observed in the OTU richness between the four sample types studied (one-way ANOVA, F(3,8) = 5.320, p = 0.026).
+Post hoc comparisons with Tukey’s HSD (Table 2) showed that the mean values of OTU richness of rookery soils (X ± SE = 230 ± 66 OTUs, n = 3) was significantly higher (p < 0.05) than that of stomach regurgitates (X ± SE = 42 ± 6 OTUs, n = 3) or cloacal swabs (X ± SE = 51 ± 8 OTUs, n = 3), but was not significantly higher than guano (X ± SE = 138 ± 38 OTUs, n = 3).
+There were no significant differences in the mean values of OTU richness between stomach regurgitates, cloacal swabs and guano.

-A total of 1381 bacterial species-level OTUs were annotated from Adélie penguin stomach regurgitates, cloacal swabs, guano and rookery soils.
-These OTUs were closely matched to a total of 18 bacterial phyla (Table S1).
-Approximately 44% of the assigned phyla were present in all four types of samples.
-These included the frequently encountered phyla (relative abundance ≥0.1%) Actinobacteria, Bacteroidetes, Firmicutes, Fusobacteria, Proteobacteria, Tenericutes and unclassified bacteria (Fig. 3a), and the rarely encountered phylum Cyanobacteria (relative abundance <0.1%).
-About 22% of the assigned phyla were found only in one sample type.
-These belonged to the rarely encountered phyla Synergistetes (present only in cloacal swabs), Acidobacteria (present only in guano), Chloroflexi and Spirochaetes (present only in rookery soils).

-Excluding unclassified bacteria, paired comparisons of the bacterial community taxonomic compositions using the Jaccard index (Fig. 2a) showed significant differences between the four sample types in Adélie penguins, with the highest similarity being present between guano and rookery soils (36%) and the lowest similarity was between stomach regurgitates and rookery soils (10%).
-A total of 76, 105, 274 and 384 distinct OTUs were identified in the stomach regurgitates, cloacal swabs, guano and rookery soils, respectively (Fig. 2a).
-Of the 532 distinct OTUs identified in total, 4.3% were the shared OTUs between the four sample types, and 13% of these shared OTUs were frequently encountered in all four sample types.
+Excluding unclassified bacteria, paired comparisons of the bacterial community compositions using the Jaccard index (Fig. 3) showed significant differences between the four sample types in Adélie Penguins, with the highest similarity being present between guano and rookery soils (36%) and the lowest similarity between stomach regurgitates and rookery soils (10%).
+A total of 76, 105, 274 and 384 distinct OTUs were identified in the stomach regurgitates, cloacal swabs, guano and rookery soils, respectively (Fig. 3).
+Of the 532 distinct OTUs identified, 4.3% were the shared OTUs between the four sample types.
+Approximately 13% of these shared OTUs were frequently encountered in all four sample types, belonging to the phyla Actinobacteria, Bacteroidetes, Firmicutes, Fusobacteria, Proteobacteria and Tenericutes.
 The unique OTUs (62% in total) present in stomach regurgitates, cloacal swabs, guano or rookery soils accounted for 3.9%, 4.1%, 16.4% and 37.0%, respectively.
 About 9.5% of the unique OTUs in stomach regurgitates, 4.5% in cloacal swabs, 6.9% in guano, and 10.2% in rookery soils, belonged to the frequently encountered classification.
-The unique and the shared OTUs are listed in Supplementary Table S3.
+The unique and the shared OTUs are listed in Online Resource 3.

-Spearman rank multiple correlation analysis (Table 3a) identified a significant positive correlation in assemblage patterns of the frequently encountered OTUs between Adélie penguin stomach regurgitates and cloacal swabs (rho = 0.297, P<0.05), but a significant negative correlation between stomach regurgitates and rookery soils (-0.275, P<0.05).
+Spearman rank multiple correlation analysis (Table 3) identified a significant positive correlation in assemblage patterns of the frequently encountered OTUs between Adélie Penguin stomach regurgitates and cloacal swabs (rs = 0.297, n = 122, p = 0.001), but a significant negative correlation between stomach regurgitates and rookery soils (rs = -0.275, n = 122, p = 0.002).
 No significant correlations were observed between the frequently encountered OTU assemblages of stomach regurgitates and cloacal swabs with guano or rookery soils.
-Clear differences were apparent at bacterial phylum level (Fig. 3a), where a shift in assemblage patterns appeared in the dominant phyla.
+In addition, clear differences were apparent at bacterial phylum level (Fig. 4), where a shift in assemblage patterns appeared in the dominant phyla.
 Community members whose representation increased between stomach regurgitates and rookery soils included Actinobacteria (<0.1 to 1.6%), Bacteroidetes (0.6 to 35.0%), Proteobacteria (5.6 to 11.1%) and unclassified bacteria (0.8 to 28.2%).
 Firmicutes (65.6 to 22.9%) and Tenericutes (27.0 to 0.1%), in contrast, showed a decrease between stomach regurgitates and rookery soils.